-Based on the audit procedures performed that have been considered reasonable and appropriate in the circumstances, nothing has come to our notice that has caused us to believe that the representations in sub-clause (iv) and (v) above contain any material misstatement.
+Based on the audit procedures performed that have been considered reasonable and appropriate in the circumstances, nothing has come to our notice that has caused us to believe that the years.

 Total dividend of Rs.
-3,402.28 lakhs is pending for payment which pertains to various financial years.
+3,402.28 lakhs is pending for payment which pertains to various financial vi.

-vi.
 The Holding company does not maintain an audit trail and edit-log system as per MCA